St Barnabas Street, Wellingborough, Northamptonshire, NN8 3HB

 Sue attends all local governing body meetings as Headteacher.
 She has been in post since September 2013 having moved from a small rural primary school in South Northamptonshire where she was a teaching head for five years.

 Sue has a husband, three grown up children, two grandchildren as well as a dog and a rabbit.
 In her spare time she enjoys cooking, walking the dog and reading.
 Sue is a churchwarden at her local church and part of the village book club.
 She enjoys spending time with her family and walking in North Norfolk.

 Mary is support staff governor on the local governing body, representing the schools’ non teaching staff.
 She joined the local governing body in April 2016 as she moved into the Bursar role in a more formal capacity.
 Mary has worked at the school since October 2013 when she joined as a temporary administration assistant as her youngest daughter started school.

-Mary has settled in Wellingborough with her husband and three primary school aged daughters, who all keep her extremely busy!
+Mary lives in Rushden with her husband and three daughters who all keep her extremely busy!